Have you ever been shopping at Lowe’s and noticed a sign promoting the Lowe’s Advantage Card?

 It’s important to note that these two ways cannot be combined.
-The fine print on the card excludes it, and it is clearly explained on the Lowe’s website:
+The fine print on the card excludes it, and it is clearly explained on Lowe’s website.

 Clarks says the 5% discount is enough to consider this card if you’re a frequent shopper at the store.
 That comes with an important caveat, though: He says you must pay your balance in full each month for the discount to be worth it.

 The special financing offers are where people may run into trouble.
 Clark has a warning on retroactive interest with these purchases.
-I’ll explain that later in this story.
+I’ll explain that later in this article.

 How To Use the Lowe’s Advantage Card